 The Crocodile Dreaming story that originates in the Daly River region is one of power and jealousy.
 A legendary fisherman was believed to have been killed by jealous men when their wives became too admiring of his prowess.
 The fisherman was rolled in a net and left to hang over the waterway.
-It’s believed that the net marks in his skin became the scale pattern of the crocodile, and that the fisherman now prowls the shoreline awaiting his revenge.
+The net marks in his skin became the scale pattern of the crocodile, and the fisherman now prowls the shoreline awaiting his revenge.

 This is just one of many Dreamtime stories about crocodiles that are still told today.

 While crocodiles may be the oldest residents of the NT, it hasn’t all been smooth sailing for the carnivores.
 From the end of WWII until the early 70’s, crocodiles were hunted for their leather hides to the point of near extinction.